 Estimated reading time: 2 mins

 Friction is probably the most under discussed issue in business.
-It’s the difficulty customers face when they try to buy your products.
+It’s the difficulty customers face when they try to buy your products, particularly using mobile apps.
 And if friction is high, it can ruin the entire customer experience.

 The canonical example is in the realm of ecommerce.
 Ecommerce customers have traditionally faced high frictions when making purchases.
 Not only do they have to spend ages clicking boxes telling ecommerce businesses which products they want, but they also have to fill out forms with perhaps a dozen fields.
 It’s not something customers like.
 In fact, customers hate it so much that the industry estimates that around 40 percent of people who would have bought in a frictionless online environment end up abandoning their carts.

 When it comes to shopping, customers want buying to be easy.
 And they’re usually unwilling to put up with any level of convenience.
 Sellers should take notice.

 So what can you do to reduce friction in your business and get customers to buy from you?

 Most companies would like to provide customers with easier ways of buying.
 But the problem is that they are straight-jacketed by the technology at their disposal.
 Because of the way that browsers operate, it’s hard, if not impossible to make the online shopping experience pain free, even with options like “auto-fill fields.”